djraw/g910-gkey-uinput/README.md

 `sudo -H pip install setuptools python-uinput pyudev`

 Copy g910-gkey-uinput.py to a folder of your liking.
-Start in a terminal with `python /path/to/g910-gkey-uinput.py` to see if it's working for you
+Start in a terminal with `python /path/to/g910-gkey-uinput.py` to see if it's working for you.

-Adding a systemd service unit
-`sudo nano /lib/systemd/system/g910keys.service`
+Adding a systemd service unit to autostart the G-Keys `sudo nano /lib/systemd/system/g910keys.service`

 Paste the content of the file g910keys.service inside, change the path to match your system